Michael Cohen Could Receive ‘Substantial’ Prison Term If Federal Prosecutors Get What They Want

 — Tim Dickinson (@7im) December 7, 2018

 The sentencing documents, which were released a short time ago, contain many other bombshells that are currently being discovered and reported.
-For example, Daily Kos pointed out that one paragraph says, “in or around November 2015, Cohen received the contact information for, and spoke with, a Russian national who claimed to be a ‘trusted person’ in the Russian Federation who could offer the campaign ‘political synergy’ and ‘synergy on a government level.'”
+For example, Daily Kos pointed out one paragraph of interest in these documents.

+“In or around November 2015, Cohen received the contact information for, and spoke with, a Russian national who claimed to be a ‘trusted person’ in the Russian Federation who could offer the campaign ‘political synergy’ and ‘synergy on a government level.'”

 The documents also allege that the Russian national in question “repeatedly proposed a meeting between Individual 1 and the President of Russia.”